JasminShi/ALTR_Project3/docs/index.md

 - Love the monument valley vibe.
 - Looking forward to the ending design.

 ## Challenges

 We have encountered so many challenges along the 7-week way building our project that we can not remember all of them.
 We are glad that we have overcome most of them and are able to present a complete and interesting project.
-In general, there are chellenges in scripting, debugging and lighting.
+In general, there are chellenges in **scripting, debugging and lighting**.

 We are not familiar with implementing Coroutines in our scripts at first.
 There are challenges to make the NPC and the user interact by creating signs to instruct the users and giving feedbacks when the action is completed.
 We implemented the UnityEvent system which sets up the next action using *OnFinished()* Function.
 We become familiar with calling public functions across scripts and adding the scripts to certain game objects.
 Lesson learned here is that practice does help make perfect.
 We are able to write up scripts to realized functions like **screenfade after audio is played**, **actioncalled after interaction entered**, **Disable Game objects after interaction exited**, etc. We are able to write the script by ourselves when the project is approaching to the end, which enhances the sense of acomplishment in completing the project.